ioBroker/ioBroker.vis/README.md

 Note, that whenever you try to access a view, where the current user has no permission for, the user will see the project selection panel instead.

+### Widget
+If the user has no `read` permissions, the widget will not be rendered in the runtime.
+If user has no `write` permissions, the widget will not be rendered in edit mode.

 ## Settings
 ### Reload if sleep longer than
 There is a rule that after some disconnection period, the whole VIS page will be reloaded to synchronize the project.